0xTinkertoy/EmulationController/README.md

 ## Compilation

 Emulation Controller uses CMake as its build system.
 A `CMakeLists.txt` is provided to build the project.

 ## IDE Support

 Emulation Controller supports both CLion and Xcode.
-A Xcode project has been provided.
+A Xcode project has been provided to build the controller on macOS easily.

 ## License